Houston Day Care Bus Driver Drops Off 4-Year-Old at Locked School - NewsBreak

 HPD: Man snatched $3,000 bracelet from Willowbrook Mall jewelry store employee's hands and ran away

 HOUSTON — Houston police asked for the public's help identifying and finding a man who they said was caught on camera stealing a bracelet from the hands of a jewelry store employee earlier this month.
-According to police, the man entered the store and asked to see a bracelet,...
+It happened at a store inside Willowbrook Mall on Jan.
+7 around 4:20 p.m.,...

+VIDEO: Trucks and Jeeps Join to Tow Semi-Truck on Icy TX FRWY

+Here is a video Texans helping Texans in a Most Texan kind of way!
+In a video that was posted to the KHOU 11 News Houston Facebook page, you see a video that takes place on a Dallas Freeway!
+You see dozens and trucks and jeeps band together to tow a semi-truck that was stuck on the road because of the ice.
+What an awesome example of strangers helping strangers.

 Postal Worker, Teen Brave Tornado While Sitting in Their Cars